zerihunMoges/RAKT-food-trucks/README.md

     Here are some ideas for improvements in our project:

     - Implement a feature to find food trucks based on the type of food they serve.
+    - use more attributes of food truck to enhance the project more
-    - Enhance the project with more features to make it more feature-rich.
+    - Enhance the project with more other features to make it more feature-rich.

 ## 📚 Learning